 The same situation is valid for the prolongation operator as well.
 The prolongation operation is performed after either a post-smoothing or an exact solution operation.
 In our implementation, these two operations, although different in functionality, are very similar.
+The exact solution operation is nothing but the former SOR solver applied to the coarsest level.
 Before the prolongation is performed, each processor communicates with its neighboring processors to obtain the updated potentials of the grid points external to its subgrid.
 Then the prolongation operation is performed and the error is interpolated to the finer levels.